MakeSchool-Tutorials/Superhero-Team-Dueler/P00-Object-Oriented-Programming/content.md

 ## Describing a Dog as an Object

+We've seen and used objects in Python already.
+A Python list for example is an object that we've already encountered.
+Objects hold data (called **properties**) and code (called **methods**).
+Both properties and methods are similar to the **variables** and **functions** that we've already seen and written.
+The difference is that properties and methods are localized to the **scope** of their object.

-Object oriented programming seeks to represent code as **objects** somewhere in your computer's memory.
-Before you can get an object however you need to create a **class** -- or the blueprint from which that object is constructed by the computer.
+Object oriented programming seeks to represent code similarly to the way you think of objects in the real world by describing the features - such as color, or breed, and actions such as bark and eat -- that are associated with the object.
+Before we can build an object however we need to create a **class** -- or the blueprint from which that object is constructed by the computer.

 A **class** is like a set of instructions that tells the computer how to create your object in memory.
 A class describes the methods (functions) and properties (variables) that will exist in the object when it's created (or **instantiated**) in memory.

-The class allows you to create many objects from a single class just as a factory can produce many toy cars from a single set of designs.
+The `class` allows many objects to be created from a single definition just as a factory can produce many toy cars from a single set of designs.
 At the same time each object can store unique values associated with it just as each car from a factory can have different options (for example, its color, number of doors, and other features).

 ### Make a Dog Class